-Prerequisites: READ 0302, ENGL 0302, MATH 0303, and admission to the Associate Degree Nursing program.
-Corequisites: RNSG 1260, RNSG 1413.
+Prerequisites: TSI satisfied and admission to the Associate Degree Nursing program.

 Study of the concepts and principles essential for demonstrating competence in the performance of nursing procedures.
 Topics include knowledge, judgment, skills, and professional values within a legal/ethical framework.